C-Smith-UALR/backend/README.md

 ### Clark Smith

 Description:  this is Clark Smith's final project for UALR CPSC 4399 Webstack.
 This is the django REST API "half" of the assignment.
-Angular App is in a separate repo.
+Angular App is in a separate repo:  https://github.com/C-Smith-UALR/angularApp